arunoda/chrome-node/readme.md

 It's not there and this is how it should be

-**I will try to spend some time on the implementation, by the time if someone started on this will try to help him**
+**I will try to spend some time on the implementation, by the time if someone started on this will try to help him.**

 ##This is not a Joke.
 But an idea presented as a Github Repo.
 So be cool.